During adolescence (from eleven years of age onwards) requirements for many nutrients, including calcium, are increased

 The reason for the increased calcium needs during this time is that teenagers will experience rapid growth as bones begin to grow in length and strength.
 It is estimated that almost 90% of a person’s bone strength will have been achieved by the age of 18, highlighting the importance of a balanced diet, including calcium–rich foods in the lead up to adulthood

 Unfortunately, many teenagers, particularly girls, are short of calcium.
-The latest National Diet and Nutrition Survey for Northern Ireland* reported that 19% of 11– to 18–year–old girls are not getting the calcium they need.
-Some teenage boys (9%) are also missing out
+The latest National Diet and Nutrition Survey* reported that 18% of 11– to 18–year–old girls are not getting the calcium they need; 15% of teenage boys are also missing out.

 Milk and dairy products such as yogurt and cheese can be an important means of providing teenagers with the nutrients, including calcium and protein, they need to support development and growth